Esmae/Matrices2/README.md

 # Matrices
 Testing Matrix Multiplication
-With benchmarking, unit testing and coverage
+With benchmarking, unit testing and coverage, adding stuff for testing purposes